HollowMan6/CS-E4160/B4/README.md

 sudo systemctl restart nfs-kernel-server
 ```

-Finally, we can mount the NFS share on lab2 using the

 ## 7. Final question
 ### 7.1 Describe briefly a few use cases for samba, nfs, sshfs and WebDAV.
 Where, why, weaknesses?